-Meshiya (飯屋): Person(s) in charge of preparing staff meals.
-Newcomers take on this role first before rising the ranks.
+Meshiya (飯屋): Person(s) preparing staff meals.
+Newcomers take on this role first before rising to the ranks.
 Some breweries separately hire temporary workers, usually local women, to take on this role

 Kurabito (蔵人) or Sakagura (酒蔵): Refers to all workers involved in the brewing process, sans the toji